Insights into the Conservative Party Leadership Contest

 “Insights into the Conservative Party Leadership Contest” with Mike Donison and Adam Bolek

-Mike Donison presents a brief overview of the history and the rules of the Conservative Party leadership selection process and summarize the recent developments that led the Party to another leadership contest.
-Adam Bolek speaks to each candidate’s background, prospects and mechanics of their leadership campaign.
-A question and answer session follows.
+Mike Donison presented a brief overview of the history and the rules of the Conservative Party leadership selection process and summarized the recent developments that led the Party to another leadership contest.

 0:00 Welcome and introductory comments